 Example: William is hanging drywall for his employer doing a construction project in Reseda.
 William climbs up a ladder to secure the drywall when the rung of the ladder collapses, causing William to fall.
 William suffers a broken wrist as a result of the fall.

 William's employer tells him to file a workers' comp claim.
 Another employee has a similar accident on the same type of ladder.
 On closer inspection, the ladder seems to have holes where the rungs are attached.
 William talks to a personal injury lawyer about the accident who believes the faulty ladder was the cause of the accident.

 If William's injury was not caused by a defective ladder, William may be limited to filing a workers' comp claim.
 However, William may be able to file a personal injury lawsuit against the ladder manufacturer or seller based on product liability.

-Similar to a personal injury claim, the family can seek compensation from those responsible for the accident under claims of negligence, product defects liability, or property owner's liability.
+Similar to a personal injury claim, the family can seek compensation from those responsible for the accident under claims of

-Under California law, only certain family members can seek damages in a wrongful death lawsuit, including:
+In most cases, only certain family members can seek damages in a wrongful death lawsuit, including: